You are using an outdated browser. Please upgrade your browser to improve your experience.

 Patients who have recently gone through shoulder surgery such as rotator cuff repair or repair to the labrum, one of the many tendons in the shoulder, may experience frozen shoulder.
 Patients who have had recent mastectomy or cardiovascular surgery are at risk, as well.
 The reason they are more susceptible to the disorder is lack of use of the shoulder.
 When the shoulder remains in the same position for a prolonged period of time, the joint stiffens and the pain sets in.

-Once the surgical site heals sufficiently, physiotherapy and chiropractic manipulation are highly recommended to help return range of motion to the joint and reduce pain.
+Once the surgical site heals sufficiently, neuro-muscular-skeletal rehabilitation and chiropractic manipulation are highly recommended to help return range of motion to the joint and reduce pain.
 Our office can develop a program for you that will reduce the pain and increase the range of motion over a healthy period so you can return to a normal schedule in you life.

 Chiropractic Treatment of Frozen Shoulder

 Chiropractic therapy for frozen shoulder can produce the results you need and resolve your frozen shoulder.
 Our staff will evaluate your baseline range of motion and pain level to develop a plan tailored to you.
-In-office physiotherapy coupled with exercise you may do at home will address and increase your range of motion.
+In-office neuro-muscular-skeletal rehabilitation coupled with exercise you may do at home will address and increase your range of motion.
 It will also build the muscle to prevent muscular atrophy or the shrinkage of important muscles in the shoulder.
 Coupled with treatment for inflammation in the joint space, patients can see improvement over a period of time and resolution of the disorder.

 Hard work is the key.
 Failure to work on stretching in the office as well as at home can delay the recovery process.
 Trust our staff to direct you along the path to recovery.